Coping with Covid-19 in the arts and heritage sector

 - Long-term impact: There is an awareness that the repercussions will last much longer than social distancing.
 There will be a longer-term effect on income.
 There is also likely to be a longer-term effect on impact – whether in terms of the number of exhibitions/productions or the breadth of organisations’ learning offer.

-There is much for organisations to be thinking about, and many challenges to overcome as they reopen and recover.
+There is much for arts and heritage organisations to be thinking about, and many Covid challenges to overcome as they reopen and recover.
 Uncertainties remain for what post Covid society will look like, but the need for arts, culture and heritage is as strong as ever – as a source of inspiration and creativity, as a boost to health, wellbeing and social integration, an important part of the economy, and as a way for the UK to process and respond to these unsettling times.

 Read Craigmyle’s thoughts on planning for post-Covid fundraising.